hippiex/hippiex.github.io/_posts/2013-09-01-mysql-slow-subquery.markdown

 categories: mysql
 ---

-I finally found the correct information today to figure out why some kinds of subqueries take forever to come back in mysql.
-If you are using a subquery with a MYSQL IN() like this:
+I finally found the correct information today to figure out why some kinds of subqueries take forever to return a result in MySQL.
+If you are using a subquery with a MySQL `IN()` like this:
 {% highlight  sql %}
 select o.ack,o.product
 from orders o